autorope/donkeypart_ps3_controller/README.md

     JOYSTICK_THROTTLE_AXIS = 'rz'
     AUTO_RECORD_ON_THROTTLE = True
     ```
-6. Now you're ready to run the `python manage.py drive` command to start your car.
+6. Now you're ready to run the `python manage.py drive --js` command to start your car.

 ### Bluetooth Setup
+#### PS3 Controller
 Follow [this guide](https://pythonhosted.org/triangula/sixaxis.html).
 You can ignore steps past the 'Accessing
 the SixAxis from Python' section.
 I will include steps here in case the link becomes stale.

 ``` bash